 Karen Weiss, RN, is the head of the nursing department in a medical clinic.
 The staff members like her because she can get things done and keep things moving.
-Although she has a highly developed sense of order, recent changes are making it harder for her to stay "in control."
-She feels as though things are getting ahead of her and she is losing her touch.
+Although she has a highly developed sense of order, recent dramatic changes in how care is rendered in a population-based approach are making it harder for her to stay "in control."
+She feels as though things are getting ahead of her now, and she is losing her touch.
 Others also are not as satisfied with her performance as they were.
 Discuss the following questions: What is the real issue in this case?
-How is Karen's need for control in conflict with the principles of complexity?
+How does Karen's need for control conflict with the principles of complexity?
 Who is accountable for decisions?
 Should Karen change her manner of leading?
 If so, how should she change it, and what does she need to do to change it?
 How does Karen ensure that the staff is more involved in decisions that affect their own lives?

 All elements of the system, whether formal or informal, are a part of the dynamic of change in the organization.
 Each can be a vehicle for action and even transformation.
-Leaders need to notice all the informal pathways and networks of communication and relationship, from hallway conversations to lunchtime discussions, from whispered comments to sarcastic asides-each plays a role in the complex web of interactions necessary for sustaining the organization.
+Leaders need to notice all the informal pathways and networks of communication and relationship, from hallway conversations to lunchtime discussions, from whispered comments to sarcastic asides each plays a role in the complex web of interactions necessary for sustaining the organization.
 Taking an opportunity to hear, communicate, or interact is never inappropriate.
 All means are legitimate and deserve attention.
-Each, when joined with the others, contributes to discovering the state of the organization and determining the proper actions to take to strengthen it.
+Each, when joined with the others, contributes to discovering the state of the organization and determining the proper actions to take to redirect and strengthen it.